 - a.
 The Group is exposed to equity securities price risk because of investments held by the Group and classified on the consolidated balance sheet either as available-for-sale or at fair value through profit or loss.
 To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.
 Diversification of the portfolio is done in accordance with the limits set by the Group. - b.
 The Group's investments in equity securities comprise foreign and domestic listed, unlisted stocks and beneficiary certificates.
 The prices of equity securities would change due to the change of the future value of investee companies.
-If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2016 and 2015 would have increased/decreased by \$6,534 and \$9,684, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
-Other components of equity would have increased/decreased by \$5,445 and \$3,832, respectively, as a result of gains/losses on equity securities classified as available-for-sale.
+If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, post-tax profit for the years ended December 31, 2017 and 2016 would have increased by \$10,207 and \$6,534, respectively, as a result of gains/losses on equity securities classified as at fair value through profit or loss.
+Other components of equity would have increased/decreased by \$6,766 and \$5,445, respectively, as a result of gains/losses on equity securities classified as available-for-sale.